 Q: What is the authentication domain?

-A: Infrastructure Services has designed an Active Directory-driven authentication domain that will contain a mirror of the NetID credentials found in the campus Kerberos database.
+A: Texas A&M IT has designed an Active Directory-driven authentication domain that will contain a mirror of the NetID credentials found in the campus Kerberos database.
 Active Directory customers across campus can then request a secure trust to this domain and enjoy the benefits of using the NetID credential in their own domains.

 Q: What type of trust will this be?

 A: From the perspective of the authentication domain, the trust will be a one-way, incoming forest (transitive) trust.
 From the perspective of your forest or domain, the trust will be one-way outgoing.

 Q: How are passwords handled in this security model?

 A: NetID password changes are securely synchronized between Kerberos and Active Directory via an encrypted channel.
 Account holder password management is performed through the standard NetID password management application at http://gateway.tamu.edu.

 Q: What is your intended audience?
 Who can sign up for this trust?

 A: Any Texas A&M University business unit (department, college, division, etc.) with an Active Directory domain can request a trust to the authentication domain.
 The trust must be registered with Texas A&M IT (using the request form) and a point of contact identified and kept up to date.

 Q: What are the requirements to setup and use a trust to this domain?